ahudovich/ahudovich/README.md

 I'm a senior software engineer based in Wroclaw, Poland 🇵🇱

-I specialize in building reliable, production-ready web applications with React, Next.js and TanStack.

 If you need a reliable developer to join your team, I'm ready to dive in.

 -------